Best wall colors that will complement your gray flooring – gray hardwood, gray carpet, gray tile or slate, gray laminate or LVP

 I find that most of my customers are either into greens or blues, but rarely both.
 Some green work well with gray flooring, especially the gray greens.
 Think sage or pale greens with gray mixed in.

 Avoid olive greens (as these are too yellow), minty greens, bright greens, forest greens, and make sure there isn’t too much blue or turquoise as these tend to look too bright and childish.

 My favorite grayish greens to go with gray floors are:

 - Sea Salt (SW6204) (my favorite as it’s light and so neutral).
 You can find a sample for this here.

 - Sage (SW2860)

-- Rainwashed (SW6211) (sometimes this is a bit too dark.
+- Rainwashed (SW6211) Get a sample here. (sometimes this is a bit too dark.
 If so, try Sea Salt)

 5. Dark Gray